 9. Tipping isn’t compulsory

-You don’t have to tip service industry workers unless you want to since your tip is included in the meal/service cost.
+You don’t have to tip unless you want to, as service charges are usually included in your meal or service cost.

 10. Smokey